Two women in a painting class

 Group Classes

-Come have fun learning tricks and techniques to playing the harmonica!
+Complete beginners, as well as advanced players, will have fun learning tricks and techniques for playing blues harmonica!
 Learn simple songs, proper breathing and basic blow/draw patterns.
-Students should bring a 10-hole diatonic harmonica in the key of C. No prior music or harmonica experience required.
+This course introduces and works in first and second positions.
+Students should have a 10-hole diatonic harmonica in the key of C. Students will work with material based on individual skill level; no prior music or harmonica experience is required.
 Instructor: David Kachalon

 1 to 2:30 p.m.